LennartFr/challenge-personalityinsights/README.md

 # Code Challenge: Personality Insights

-This challenge shows you how to deploy an application on the [IBM Bluemix cloud](https://bluemix.net/), use [IBM Bluemix DevOps Services] (https://hub.jazz.net) and use the [Language Translator](https://www.ibm.com/watson/developercloud/language-translator.html) service in Node.js.
+This challenge shows you how to deploy a Node.js application hosted on the [IBM Bluemix DevOps Services] (https://hub.jazz.net) cloud and   using the [Language Translator](https://www.ibm.com/watson/developercloud/language-translator.html) service in the [IBM Bluemix cloud](https://bluemix.net/), use

 You can try the [Translator Service at](https://language-translator-demo.mybluemix.net/) You can also study up on the [**API Reference**] (http://www.ibm.com/watson/developercloud/language-translator/api/v2/) and read [**the Documentation.**](http://www.ibm.com/watson/developercloud/doc/language-translator/)
 ************************************************************